 What I want my daughters to know about a woman’s empowerment

-I want them to know that speaking the truth, even when it isn’t popular and when no one stands to speak with you, is empowering.
+I want them to know that speaking the truth is empowering even when it isn’t popular, and no one stands to speak with you.

-Whether they become mothers or not, I want my daughters to know that having a body that is capable of growing and feeding another human being is empowering–no matter how that body looks in a bikini.
+Whether they become mothers or not, I want my daughters to know that having a body capable of growing and feeding another human being is empowering — no matter how that body looks in a bikini.

 I want my girls to know that sometimes when you are right, that is enough because being right is more empowering than winning.